Yoko Shimomura

-Yoko Shimomura (下村 陽子, Shimomura Yōko) is a Japanese composer and pianist primarily known for her work in video games.
-She graduated from the Osaka College of Music in 1988 and began working in the video game industry by joining Capcom the same year.
+Yoko Shimomura (下村 陽子, Shimomura Yōko) is a Japanese composer and pianist known for her work in video games.
+She graduated from the Osaka College of Music in 1988 and began working at the video game studio Capcom the same year.
 Shimomura wrote music for several games there, including Final Fight, Street Fighter II, and The King of Dragons.

-Shimomura left Capcom and joined Square (now Square Enix) in 1993, with her first project there being Live A Live.
+She left Capcom and joined Square (now Square Enix) in 1993, with her first project there being Live A Live.
 There she would compose the music for games such as Super Mario RPG, Legend of Mana, and Parasite Eve.
+Shimomura received the BAFTA Fellowship award in 2025.

 Shimomura would later become better known for writing the music for the Kingdom Hearts series.
 She left Square to become a freelancer in 2002, continuing to work with them on later games such as The 3rd Birthday and Final Fantasy XV.

-Other well-known games Shimomura has worked on include the Mario & Luigi series, Radiant Historia, and Xenoblade Chronicles.
+Other well-known games she worked on include the Mario & Luigi series, Radiant Historia, and Xenoblade Chronicles.
 Her works have been performed in multiple video game music concerts, with her music also published as arranged albums and piano scores.
 Shimomura is a member of the music label Brave Wave Productions.
-She received the BAFTA Fellowship award in 2025.

 Early life

 Shimomura was born on October 19, 1967, in Hyōgo Prefecture, Japan.
 She developed an interest for music at a young age, and started taking piano lessons "at the age of four or five".
 She began composing her own music by playing the piano randomly and pretending to compose, eventually coming up with her own pieces, the first of which she says she still remembers how to play.
 Shimomura attended Osaka College of Music, and graduated as a piano major in 1988.

-Upon graduation, Shimomura intended to become a piano instructor and was extended a job offer to become a piano teacher at a music store, but as she had been an avid gamer for many years she decided to send some samples of her work to various video game companies that were recruiting at the university.
+Upon graduation, Shimomura intended to become a piano instructor and was extended a job offer to become a piano teacher at a music store, but due to her interest in video games she decided to send some samples of her work to various video game companies that were recruiting at the university.
 Capcom invited her in for an audition and interview, and she was offered a job there.
 Her family and instructors were dismayed with her change in focus, as video game music was not well respected, and "they had paid [her] tuition for an expensive music school and couldn't understand why [she] would accept such a job", but Shimomura accepted the job at Capcom anyway.